Culture Essex

 Whether you’re looking to undertake historical research for a project or seeking a venue to host an event, you can find out more about our arts and heritage venues here.

-Building Partnerships and enabling networks:
+Building Partnerships and Enabling Networks:

 We actively encourage and support strategic partnerships and networks to bring together local authorities, organisations and arts, heritage and creative practitioners from across the region, including forums such as Creative Colchester, Harlow Creates, Association of South Essex Local Authorities (ASELA), Museums Essex, UK Growth Hub, The Essex Film Collective and the South Essex Creative Economy Network (SECEN).